Tezt: OCaml Tezos Test Framework¶

 Then, we define a function

 check_node_initializationwhich registers one test.
-It is parameterized by the history mode, so it is easy to run this test with all three modes (this is what
+It is parameterized by a protocol and the history mode, so it is easy to run this test on all protocols with all three modes.

 ~__FILE__argument gives the source filename so that one can select this file with the

 --fileargument, to only run tests declared in this file.
 Each test has a title which is used in logs and on the command-line with the

 --testoption (which allows to run a particular test from its title).
 Each test also has a list of tags.
 We gave our test the tag

 basicin particular.
 No other test has this tag, so it is easy to run all of the tests of our new

 basicon the command-line.

 Protocol.register_testtakes a function as an argument.
 This function contains the implementation of the test.